-For the six month ended June 30, 2021, 15% of our net sales were international and we see an opportunity to grow further within existing and new geographies over the coming years.
-We pioneered the coconut water category in Europe and were early entrants into China in 2014, and as of June 30, 2021 our international business is approximately 60% in Europe, 15% in Asia Pacific, and 25% in other regions and includes private label and commodities.
+Today, 15% of our net sales are international and we see an opportunity to grow further within existing and new geographies over the coming years.
+We pioneered the coconut water category in Europe and were early entrants into China in 2014.
 The success of our coconut water products demonstrates both our ability to win in new markets, and the international appeal of our brands.
-Our international business is anchored by Vita Coco's footprint in the United Kingdom, where it is the coconut water category leader with over 70% market share, according to IRI U.K. Our scale and nimble route to market which combines direct to retail, wholesalers and ecommerce in the United Kingdom, and a local sales and marketing team directing promotions and investments against market opportunities, allows us to be impactful and reactive to changes in the beverage market.
-While our primary focus is on beverages, we have innovated in collaboration with key retail partners by extending the brand into natural personal care products that have been well received by our loyal consumer base and are allowing us to test which broader consumer needs our brand can expand to meet.
+Our international business is anchored by Vita Coco's footprint in the United Kingdom, where it is the coconut water category leader with over 70% market share, according to IRI.
+Our scale and nimble route to market which combines direct to retail, wholesalers and ecommerce in the United Kingdom, and a local sales and marketing team directing promotions and investments against market opportunities, allows us to be impactful and reactive to changes in the beverage market.
+While our primary focus is on beverages, we have innovated in collaboration with key retail partners, by extending the brand into natural personal care products that have been very well received by our loyal consumer base and is allowing us to test which broader consumer needs our brand can expand to meet.

-We entered the United Kingdom, China, France and Spain early in our international journey, and learned from some of the keys to success in different export markets.
+We entered China, France and Spain early in our international journey, and learned from these investments some of the keys to success in different export markets.
 We adjusted our approach in 2019 to focus on key markets and retailers to build a stronger base business, and now have healthy profitable stable businesses that we can build from.
 Our U.K. team runs market development activities in Europe and the Middle East.
 In the China market, we have a commercial team focused on local execution for which costs are shared with our local distribution partner.
-We have differing route to market models for each country and the varied approaches have allowed us to establish our brands and invest in these markets for long-term growth in a prudent financial way, and to evolve our approach in each market as our brand develops.
+We have differing route to market models for each country and these varied approaches minimize the financial risks in these markets while allowing us to establish our brands and invest in these markets for long term growth in a prudent financial way, and to evolve our approach in each market as our brand develops.